zmaril/penmark/webapp/README.md

 add this to github
 make it do something useful
-buy domains and set up redirects to load in sudokus from other sites
+buy domains and set up redirects to load in sudokus from other sites master branch protection deploy from push to master on github

 # Useful/used links
 * Tailwind setup with elixir ([link](https://pragmaticstudio.com/tutorials/adding-tailwind-css-to-phoenix))